zleman1593/KDTREE/README.md

 Compile with command:
 make -f Makefile.txt

-Run with command ./viewPoints n where n is the number of points you want to
+Run with command: ./viewPoints n

+where n is the number of points you want to

 Once the program is running the following commands can be used to interact with the program: